 Every effort is made to accommodate pupil choices and to ensure that they are able to take their preferred choice of subjects.
-However due to timetabling constraints or due to pupil numbers this is not always possible.
+However due to timetabling constraints or due to pupil numbers, this is not always possible.
 It should also be stressed that opting for a subject is not an automatic guarantee, rather an expression of interest.
 In some instances we may feel that a pupil is not suited to a particular course or type of learning and we will advise against the selection.
-If a subject choice is not possible for whatever reason the pupil and parents will be informed and pupils will be asked to choose from one of their reserve subjects.
-Final decisions about a subject choice rest with Ms Mitchell, Headteacher or Mr Nicolson, Deputy Headteacher.
+If a subject choice is not possible for whatever reason, the pupil and parents will be informed and pupils will be asked to choose from one of their reserve subjects.
+Final decisions about a subject choice rest with Mr Nicolson, Acting Co-Head (Academic).